SixLabors/ImageSharp.Web/README.md

 Packages include:
 - **ImageSharp.Web**
-  - Contains the middleware to intergrate a dynamic image manipulation workflro into an aspnetcore application.
+  - Contains the middleware to intergrate a dynamic image manipulation workflow into an aspnetcore application.

 ### Manual build